top of page

 For most homeowners, the World Cup will be a temporary disruption, not a permanent market change.
 The pressure will peak around match days and fan zone schedules, then fade after the tournament wraps in mid-July.

-If you live near a transit gateway, fan zone, or shuttle route, the practical effects are straightforward: plan around the event calendar.
+If you live near a transit gateway, fan zone, or watch party location, plan around the event calendar.
 Know your match days.
-Know when your nearest fan zone is active.
-Adjust your commute, your parking expectations, and your weekend plans accordingly.
+Know when your nearest activation is running.
+Adjust your commute, parking expectations, and weekend plans accordingly.

 If you are selling a home in one of the affected areas, talk to your agent about building the showing schedule around the match calendar.
-Open houses during peak match-day traffic will not serve your home well.
-Buyers who are frustrated before they walk through the door are not in the right mindset to evaluate the property fairly.
+Buyers who arrive frustrated from event-day traffic are not in the right mindset to evaluate a home fairly.

 If you are buying, do not let temporary event traffic change your mind about a neighborhood.
 Visit on non-match days to see the area as it normally is.
 A few hours of disruption on eight match days is not a reflection of what it feels like to live there year-round.